Sensor Retrofits

 As some readjustment of Sensor and Target Positions & Gaps may be needed,

-do not use Thread-Lock Fluid until you are satisfied with Machine Operation.
+do not use Thread-Lock Fluid until you are Satisfied with Machine Operation.

 Then go back, remove Keps-Nut, put a small drop of Thread-Lock Fluid on Target-Stud Threads,